wolves/thesis-phoenix/README.md

 ### Image Uploads

-Thesis offers support for a few different ways to handle image uploads: store files in the database, point to an uploader/adapter inside your custom app, or use one of the prebuilt adapters.
+Thesis offers support for a few different ways to handle image uploads: store files in the database, point to an uploader/adapter inside your custom app, or use one of the prebuilt adapters (in progress).

 ##### Store Files in Database
 For smaller websites and/or website that are hosted on the cloud, thesis offers a no-setup-required image uploader.